rusenask/mirage/docs/pages/test_tools.rst

 Integration with Test Tools
 ***************************

-Stub-O-Matic works with all major software test execution tools.
+Mirage works with all major software test execution tools.
 Stubo, of course, does not run tests or evaluate results, it emulates back-end systems needed by tests.